zachhannum/the-word-of-iron/manuscript/chapter_4.md

 Other than the sign, there were no other adornments decorating the facade.
 Len wrapped her knuckles on the door.

-"Please, have you seen---" A woman's voice, frantic, called out as the door swung open.
+"Please, have you seen—" A woman's voice, frantic, called out as the door swung open.
 Her eyes were wide with panic, cheeks streaked with tears.
 As soon as she saw Mel, she collapsed to her knees and embraced her, pulling the girl in close.
 "Oh, thank the Trinity.
-They told us to stay inside but---but I coudn't find her."
+They told us to stay inside but—but I coudn't find her."
 She sobbed between words.
 She grabbed at the girl, patting her down as if to check for injuries.

 "She's alright.
 We found her wandering the street when the raid began," Len said, her voice careful and soft.